-Partner School with the Bainum Foundation: DC Scholars PCS was selected as a partner school by the Bainum Foundation for SY 2018-19 and began laying the foundation for a strong partnership in June 2018.

-Partner School with the Flamboyan Foundation: DC Scholars PCS Middle School (Grades 5th - 8th) was selected as a partner school by the Flamboyan Foundation for SY 2017-18.
-Our teachers achieved the highest home visit rate among middle schools in Washington, DC with 100% home visit participation.

-RestoreDC Technical Assistant Grant: DC Scholars PCS Elementary and Middle School programs were selected as recipients of the OSSE RestoreDC Technical Assistance grant to implement a disciplinary program rooted in the Restorative Justice practices and approaches at DC Scholars for SY 2018-19.
-This grant will provide technical assistance to school leaders to support the design and dissemination of our disciplinary program.
+- Community Schools Incentive Initiative Grant: DC Scholars PCS received a continuation grant award of the OSSE Community Schools Incentive Grant to increase community partnerships and community programming at DC Scholars for 2018-19. - Partner School with the Bainum Foundation: DC Scholars PCS was selected as a partner school by the Bainum Foundation for SY 2018-19 and laid a strong foundation for technical assistance in SY 2019-20. - Partner School with the Flamboyan Foundation: DC Scholars PCS Middle School (Grades 5th 8th) remained a partner school by the Flamboyan Foundation for SY 2018-19. - RestoreDC Technical Assistant Grant: DC Scholars PCS Elementary and Middle School programs were selected as recipients of the OSSE RestoreDC Technical Assistance grant to implement a disciplinary program rooted in the Restorative Justice practices and approaches at DC Scholars for SY 2018-19.
+This grant provided technical assistance to school leaders to support the design and dissemination of our disciplinary program.